corvis/lagring/README.md

 <h2 align="center">Lagring</h2>

-**Lagring** (Norwegian storage) is a convenience tools for managing data backups.
+**Lagring Backup** (from norwegian `lagring` - storage) is a convenience tools for managing data backups.
 The aim is to streamline and simplify the way administrator configures backup utilities, avoid tons of bash scripts and minimize the efforts for configuration.